 City turns to insurer to help pay largest land use verdict in state history

 In 2004, a developer proposed building a parking garage on land it owned.
 Over the ensuring years, the city in which the land is located was alleged to have frustrated the developer’s efforts.
 The city eventually took title to the land through a deed in lieu of foreclosure transaction.
 The developer later sued the city.
 In 2016, after more than three years of litigation, the King County Superior Court awarded $18.3 million to the developer – reportedly the largest land use judgment in the history of Washington State.
 The city is appealing the verdict.
 In an effort to recover insurance dollars to satisfy the judgment, Frank Cordell and Greg Pendleton are representing the city in a parallel insurance coverage case in federal court.

 In 1996 my partner Jeff Tilden showed me a quote from Ralph Waldo Emerson: "Nothing astonishes men so much as common sense and plain dealing."
 This quote—and the fact that Jeff practiced what he preached every day—had a powerful effect on me.
-It helped me understand that no short-term, seemingly expedient benefit is worth doing long-term harm, either to my client or my own reputation.
+It helped me understand that no short-term, expedient benefit is worth the risk of long-term harm, either to my client or my own reputation.
 In the long run, your reputation is all you have.

 In my spare time, I enjoy cycling, striving mightily to be mediocre at CrossFit, hiking with my family in the Cascades, planning trips and traveling with my history-teacher wife and history-geek 11-year-old daughter, and wine—not necessarily in that order.